metacpan/metacpan-cpan-extracted/distros/A/App-Greple-stripe/README.md

 # VERSION

-Version 0.99
+Version 0.9903

 # DESCRIPTION

-App::Greple::stripe is a module for **greple** to show matched text in zebra striping fashion.
+[App::Greple::stripe](https://metacpan.org/pod/App%3A%3AGreple%3A%3Astripe) is a module for [greple](https://metacpan.org/pod/App%3A%3AGreple) to show matched text in zebra striping fashion.

 The following command matches two consecutive lines.